 Bocca della Verità

-While the church is ripe with reasons to visit – mainly to view the work of the Cosmati – many people come to see the famous Bocca Della Verità, or “Mouth of Truth”.
-Located in the portico of the church, this manhole of sorts is thought to be part of an ancient Roman temple and the face is believed to be that of the god Oceanus.
+While the church is ripe with reasons to visit – in particular to view the work of the Cosmati – many people only come here to see the famous Bocca Della Verità, or «Mouth of Truth».
+Located in the portico of the church, this manhole of sorts is thought to have been part of an ancient Roman temple and the face is believed to be that of the god Oceanus.

 Over the years, the Bocca Della Verità has assumed the role of lie detector.
 Beginning in the Middle Ages, it was believed that if one told a lie with his hand in the mouth of the sculpture, it would be bitten off.